 Have you ever wondered how exactly hostnames are linked to IP addresses?
 Like, how is this process happening?
 Or, even more specifically, how do we avoid memorizing long IP addresses and complex alphanumerics in the IPV6 system?
 In a nutshell, DNS Server is the answer to these questions.
 This article will introduce essential concepts and discuss the MikroTik DNS server and its setup.
 So, You can use this step-by-step tutorial to understand how to do DNS configuration on MikroTik.

-As a person who lives in this era of technology, you probably have heard the name DNS before.
-Domain Name Server (DNS) is essential for a computer network, which is why we can not even imagine web communication without its presence.
+Domain Name Server (DNS) is essential for a computer network, meaning that there is no possibility of web communication without its presence.

 A Domain Name System (DNS) converts domain names into IP addresses, allowing browsers to access different websites and other internet resources.
 You can use IP Addresses to locate every device on the internet.
 But instead of memorizing a long list of IP addresses, you can enter the website’s name, and then the DNS gets its IP address for you.
 MikroTik Router has both DNS Client and DNS Server features.
 The Mikrotik DNS Server has features that provide domain name resolution for the clients connected to it.

 A user types a domain name such as www.mikrottik.com in the browser’s navigation bar; then, the browser sends a request to the DNS server to get the IP Address of that domain name.
 The DNS server responds with the associated IP address of the domain.
 The browser can communicate with the Web Server to get the requested information by getting the IP address.
 You should pay attention that if you use a public DNS server, every time a user requests for different domains, the request goes through your WAN connection, using paid bandwidth and causing latency.